NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 1. Bundle more than one policy

-Business owners often include general liability along with:
+Business owners who buy general liability often include:

 • Don’t do work you’re not trained to do and that’s not covered by your insurance.